Magnification and evolution bias of transient sources: GWs and SNIa: GW Biases

 \section{GW Biases}

 Here we illustrate the modelling of the magnification and evolution biases for GWs.
 We first explain the reasoning behind choosing the signal-to-noise ratio instead of luminosity as discriminant for the magnification bias; we then describe both the modelling for the event rate and the chirp mass distribution, which we derive using the primary mass distribution from \cite{LIGOScientific:2021djp,GWTC3,GWTC2}.
-An interested reader can find the derivation of the chirp mass probability distribution function in Appendix \ref{sec:chirp_calc}, and the distributions of primary and secondary masses in Appendix \ref{sec:mass_distributions}.
+An interested reader can find the distributions of primary and secondary masses in Appendix \ref{sec:mass_distributions}, and the derivation of the chirp mass probability distribution function in Appendix \ref{sec:chirp_calc}.
 We then evaluate the GW biases for the different mass models used.

 For galaxy surveys the magnification bias is generally defined from \cite{Maartens_2021} as: